 To communicate effectively, inspection reports must reflect judgment and prioritization: significant safety issues should be discussed in appropriate detail, and less significant issues should be discussed succinctly.
 To maintain some consistency in how minor issues are treated, report writers must recognize certain “thresholds of significance”; that is, they must use similar criteria in deciding whether an issue is important enough to document, important enough to track or follow up, etc.

-The “NRC Enforcement Policy and Manual” acknowledges that some violations of minor safety, safeguards, environmental, and regulatory concern are below the level of significance of SL-IV violations.
+The “NRC Enforcement Policy” and “NRC Enforcement Manual” acknowledge that some violations of minor safety, safeguards, environmental, and regulatory concern are below the level of significance of SL-IV violations.
 Because of their minor nature, these “minor” violations are not the subject of formal enforcement action and are not usually documented in inspection reports.

-Appendix B, Examples of Minor Violations, contains examples of minor issues which are violations of requirements but have insignificant safety, safeguards, or regulatory impact or have no more than minimal risk.
+Appendix B, “Examples of Minor Violations,” contains examples of minor issues which are violations of requirements but have insignificant safety, safeguards, or regulatory impact or have no more than minimal risk.
 The appendix explains how to determine whether or not the issue is minor.

 0616-06 DOCUMENTING NONCOMPLIANCES